What are the 2 Components of LRE in Arizona?

-Now, what this looks like in a 504 plan, though, is that the least restrictive environment standard can also be extended to things outside the classroom.
-This may be transportation, to and from school, recess, lunches, or extracurricular activities.
-So, the 504 plan really extends this LRE outside of the general classroom.
-And then an IEP, how they would incorporate this is they have goals for the student to reach and methods of tracking that.
-And they want to use the least restrictive environment possible, but the IEP is tracking to make sure that they are achieving those goals.
-And if more accommodations need to be made or they need to be pulled out for special education in a separate classroom and different instruction, then this sort of standard of least restrictive environment or LRE allows them to do that.
+How they would incorporate this in IEP—they have goals for the student to reach and methods of tracking that.
+And they want to use the least restrictive environment possible, but the IEP is tracking to ensure they achieve those goals.
+Suppose they need to make more accommodations or pull the student out for special education in a separate classroom and differentiated instruction.
+In that case, this standard of least restrictive environment or LRE allows them to do that.

 Who Determines Placement of LRE Students in Arizona?

 The first thing parents need to understand is that determining where their child will be placed for learning purposes is a collaborative effort between the school team and themselves.
 The IEP or Individualized Education Program team, which comprises the student’s teachers, therapists, parents, and administrators, makes this decision.

 Therefore, as a parent, you must ensure that you actively participate in all the meetings convened by this team.
 Your active participation is key because you are the only person who knows your child best.
 You understand their abilities, strengths, and weaknesses better than anyone else, and thus your input is essential in making the right decision.

 When is a Parent Entitled to an Individual Educational Evaluation in Arizona?

 As a parent, you have the right to request an Individual Educational Evaluation for your child if you disagree with the school’s evaluation of your child.
 However, you need to know that the public school is only obliged to pay for one IEE per disability per student.